-Key tributaries of the Peace River between the Peace Canyon Dam and the BC/Alberta border are shown on Figure 2.
-The largest tributary to the future reservoir is the Halfway River, which represents around 66% of the drainage area and provides 76% of the inflow between the Peace Canyon Dam and the Site C Dam site.
+Key tributaries of the Peace River between the Peace Canyon Dam and the provincial border of BC and Alberta are shown on Figure 3.
+The largest tributary to the future reservoir is the Halfway River, which represents around 66% of the drainage area and provides 76% of the inflow between the Peace Canyon Dam and the Site C Dam.
 The next largest tributary is the Moberly River, which joins the Peace River within 1 km upstream of the dam site and represents around 13% of the drainage area and inflow.
-The three largest tributaries between the dam site and the Smoky River confluence are the Pine, Beatton, and Kiskatinaw Rivers, all of which join the Peace River between the dam site and the BC/Alberta border.
+The three largest tributaries between the dam site and the Smoky River confluence are the Pine, Beatton, and Kiskatinaw Rivers, all of which join the Peace River between the Site C dam and the BC/Alberta border.

-Figure 2.
-Peace River and tributaries: Peace Canyon Dam to BC/Alberta border (BC Hydro 2013).
+Figure 3 Peace River and tributaries: Peace Canyon Dam to BC/Alberta border (BC Hydro 2013)

-2.2.
-Valley Morphology and Sediment Yield
+2.2 Valley Morphology and Sediment Yield